What is The Duke of Ed?

-- Service—get involved in your community and give service to others.
+- Voluntary Service—get involved in your community and give service to others.

-- Skill—build your skills in something practical or creative, such as drawing, painting, fishing, or music.
+- Skills—build your skills in something practical or creative, such as drawing, painting, fishing, or music.

 - Physical Recreation—take part in something active such as football, basketball, dancing, surfing or swimming.